On This Page

 Does Insurance Cover CPAP Filters?

-Medicare covers up to two disposable filters per month or one reusable filter every six months.
+Medicare covers up to two disposable filters per month or one reusable filter every 6 months.
 Coverage under Medicaid or other insurance plans may vary.
 Before purchasing CPAP filters, confirm eligibility and the filter replacement schedule with your plan provider.

 Frequently Asked Questions